How Long Do You Have to File Probate After Death?

 So, how long do you have to file probate after death?
 Probate deals with the following matters, and each step takes anywhere from a few weeks to a few months.

-Determining the deceased’s heirs or beneficiaries (several months)
+- Determining the deceased’s heirs or potential beneficiaries (several months)

-Assigning the deceased’s assets to the heirs and beneficiaries (several months)
+- Assigning the substantial assets to the heirs and beneficiaries (several months)

-- Distributing assets to heirs and beneficiaries (2-4 months)
+- Distributing the personal assets to heirs and beneficiaries (2-4 months)

-The probate process works toward two hearings, which often add significantly to the probate timeline.
-The first hearing is scheduled by a probate clerk of the court when one of three petition options has been filed.
-The court then schedules your first hearing, which can take about 4 to 6 weeks.
+The probate process works toward two hearings, which often add significantly to the probate timeline due to the probate questions asked.
+In both of these hearings, you are free to select a legal representative such as a probate lawyer.
+The first probate hearing is scheduled by a probate clerk of the court when one of three petition options has been filed.
+Some of the probate documents required during this initial hearing include the death certificate for the deceased.
+The court then schedules your first hearing for the probate proceeding, which can take about 4 to 6 weeks.

-The second hearing is the Judgment of Final Distribution.
-The waiting period for this is often 6 to 12 months after the first hearing.
-This is where a judge decides the final placement of the deceased’s assets, including a trust if there is one.
+The second probate hearing is the Judgment of Final Distribution.
+The waiting period for this legal process is often 6 to 12 months after the initial hearing.
+This is where a judge decides the final placement of the deceased’s probate estate, including a trust if there is one.
+This factor is always gets achieved through simplified procedures.
+Assets not subject to probate include those in joint tenancy, assets in a living trust, life insurance policy, community property, retirement accounts, and assets subject to the beneficiary designation.

 Filing the Petition for Probation and Playing the Waiting Game

-To file a petition for probation and make sure the process goes as swiftly as possible, you have to start the formal process of becoming the probate petitioner.
-Any relative or beneficiary with validity can undergo this process by filing California form DE – 111.
+To file a petition for probate and make sure the formal proceedings go as swiftly as possible, you have to start the formal process of becoming the probate petitioner.
+Any relative or beneficiary with validity can undergo these formal proceedings by filing California form DE – 111.
 However, it is ideal that this process is carried out by the executor of the will.

-This formal part of the probate process is lengthy and can take up to a year to proceed.
+This formal part of the probate process is lengthy and can take an average time of one year to proceed.
 To get started, you must file the petition at the California Superior Court within the county where the deceased resided during their time of death.
 The petition has three options as follows:

-Petition for Probate of Will and Letters Testamentary with Will Annexed (In the event that the existing will does not name an executor.)
+- Petition for Probate of Will and Letters Testamentary with Will Annexed (If the existing will does not name an executor.)

 The petition also comes with several other forms you need to fill out.
 A judge eventually signs some of these forms.